-Outcome 1: In this outcome, students consider how language, structure and stylistic choices are used in different literary forms and types of text.
-They consider both print and non-print texts, reflecting on the contribution of form and style to meaning.
-Students reflect on the degree to which points of view, experiences and contexts shape their own and others' interpretations of text and respond to a range of texts through close analysis.
-They begin to identify and explore textual details, including language and features, to develop a close analysis response to a text.
+Students consider how language, structure and stylistic choices are used in different literary forms and types of text.
+They reflect on the degree to which points of view, experiences and contexts shape their own and others' interpretations of text and respond to a range of texts through close analysis.